ACM’s claims platform sets them apart from other TPAs

 The claims platform is completely integrated with our nursing, bill review, investigative and recovery teams.
 This means all the appropriate data is shared and can be leveraged to obtain the most accurate outcomes.

-We sat down with ACM’s Vice President of Business Development for Workers’ Compensation Jeff Dalessandro, and Vice President of Client Relations, Property & Casualty Rod Perry, to discuss this robust system and how it’s used by ACM.
+We sat down with ACM’s Brock Howard, senior VP of property & casualty and Cheryl Gulasa, VP of managed care, to discuss this robust system and how it’s used by ACM.

-“Our claims platform is an architecturally superior system with robust performance and extensive features designed to maximize efficiencies and profitability,” explained Dalessandro.
+“Our claims platform is an architecturally superior system with robust performance and extensive features designed to maximize efficiencies and profitability,” explained Howard.

 As a pure web-based system, ACM’s claims platform is supported by a relational database and an intuitive user interface.
 It provides advanced functionality needed to support a complex and multi-jurisdictional claims operation:

 Each module seamlessly interacts with Microsoft Office/ Adobe products, allowing information and reports to be exported to Excel, XML, Word, PDF and Outlook with a simple click of a button.

 - Ad hoc reporting is available via SQL Server Reporting Services.

 - Clients access the system via Citrix Portal.